 - 1. Credit for Advanced Degrees - a.
 Advanced degree credit for placement on the salary schedule shall be subject to the following: - 1.
-The employee must provide an official college transcript of record showing the award of the earned degree to the Employment Services Department. - If the transcript does not indicate the date on which the degree was awarded, the employee must provide additional confirmation of the degree by submitting an updated transcript showing the date of the award, a copy of an official letter from the institution indicating the date the degree was awarded, or a copy of an official diploma from the institution indicating the date the advanced degree was awarded.
+The employee must provide an official college transcript of record showing the award of the earned degree to the Employment Services Department. - 2.
+If the transcript does not indicate the date on which the degree was awarded, the employee must provide additional confirmation of the degree by submitting an updated transcript showing the date of the award, a copy of an official letter from the institution indicating the date the degree was

-- 3. It is understood that the advanced degree shall have been granted by a standard institution or shall have been properly validated as described in the State Board of Education Rules. - b.
+- awarded, or a copy of an official diploma from the institution indicating the date the advanced degree was awarded. - 3.
+It is understood that the advanced degree shall have been granted by a standard institution or shall have been properly validated as described in the State Board of Education Rules. - b.
 The advanced degree differential shall be at least the same percentage as applied to the salary schedule. - c.
 Teachers shall be paid on the salary schedule for persons with a bachelor's degree or its equivalent until such time as an advanced degree is verified, at which time the Board shall adjust the teacher's salary according to his/her degree or its equivalent.
 Any payment of back salary shall be made at the end of the next payroll period.
-Any salary adjustment for advanced degrees shall be retroactive to the date the degree was awarded or the beginning of the teacher's primary contract school year, whichever is later.
+Any salary adjustment for advanced degrees shall be retroactive to the date the degree was awarded or the beginning of the teacher's primary contract school year, whichever is later. - 2.
+Re-employment of Retired Teachers from the Florida Retirement System (FRS) or any other educational retirement system.
+This includes employees retiring under either the Defined Benefit plan or the Defined Contribution or both in FRS.

-2. Salary Placement for Re-employed Retired Teachers:
+a.
+Salary Placement: